Ryu0118/CalendarBuildingKit/README.md

 # 📅 CalendarBuildingKit

-**📅 A Swift library providing minimal components for building calendar views**
+**A Swift library providing minimal components for building calendar views**

 CalendarBuildingKit provides a lightweight and structured foundation to build custom calendar views.
 It focuses on generating and managing calendar data such as **months**, **weeks**, and **days**, allowing you to focus entirely on the UI.